 A codesections project | Source available on GitHub or GitLab

-pass-gen is a command-line utility that generates secure, pronounceable passphrases which can be used on their own, copied to a GUI password manager, or piped directly into a password manager that accepts standard input.
+pass-gen generates secure, pronounceable passphrases that can be used on their own, copied to a GUI password manager, or piped directly into a password manager that accepts standard input.

 Password security is important.
 But imagine you need to log into your email account from a computer at the library.
 Which password would you rather type in: